18 September 2013

 Where does the data come from?

-The template uses the new library and store APIs to display folio data and images.
+The template uses the library and store APIs to display folio data and images.
 All other images are packaged in your viewer.
 Download and uncompress the sample files folder to see the contents.
-Currently, Viewer Builder does not allow nested folders in HTMLResources.
-Because of this limitation, the template does notorganize the files into folders.

 During development, it is a best practice to build and test your content on the desktop using Safari.
 When testing on the desktop, the API file is not available so data is loaded from the Adobe fulfillment XML feed.
 Using Safari allows local files to access data across domains, which is required when testing your project on the desktop.